strow/kcarta-matlab/docs/kcarta.rst

 ****: An Atmospheric Radiative Transfer Algorithm using Compressed Lookup Tables

-Sergio De Souza-Machado, L. Larrabee Strow,\
+| Sergio De Souza-Machado, L. Larrabee Strow,
-Howard Motteler and Scott Hannon
+| Howard Motteler and Scott Hannon

-Physics Department\
+| Physics Department
-University of Maryland Baltimore County\
+| University of Maryland Baltimore County
-Baltimore, MD 21250 USA\
+| Baltimore, MD 21250 USA

-Copyright 2011\
+| Copyright 2011
-University of Maryland Baltimore County\
+| University of Maryland Baltimore County
-All Rights Reserved\
+| All Rights Reserved
-v1.00\
+| v1.00

-Sergio De Souza-Machado: = sergio@umbc.edu\
+| Sergio De Souza-Machado: = sergio@umbc.edu
-L. Larrabee Strow: strow@umbc.edu\
+| L. Larrabee Strow: strow@umbc.edu

-<span>**ABSTRACT**</span>
+**ABSTRACT**

 is a radiative transfer code for a non-scattering Earth’s atmosphere.
 As packaged, it can be used to output monochromatic gas optical depths, and